 Degree-seeking graduate students are expected to complete all requirements for graduation in order to participate in commencement.
-Master of Science (MS) and Doctor of Nursing Practice (DNP) degrees are awarded to nursing students who have completed all required courses in their respective curricula and are students in good standing at The University.
+Master of Science (MS) and Doctor of Nursing Practice (DNP) degrees are awarded to nursing students who have completed all required courses and clinical requirements in their respective curricula and are students in good standing at The University.
+Students enrolled in a graduate nursing program at The University of Mobile are required to maintain a cumulative grade point average (GPA) of 3.0 in all courses taken toward the degree.
+Students must have a GPA of 3.0 or higher in order to graduate from any graduate nursing program.